 Types of Monk Fruit?

 It is sold in powder, granular, and liquid.
 I highly suggest purchasing 100% pure monk fruit or monk fruit in the raw.
-Some brands contain Erythritol (is a natural sugar alcohol) or Xylitol (is a natural sweetener) occurs naturally in birch trees and other plants).
+Some brands contain Erythritol (is a natural sugar alcohol) or Xylitol (is a natural sweetener) that occurs naturally in birch trees and other plants).
 They are both refined sugar-free.
-Double check that the monk fruit you purchase is non-GMO and does not contain corn starch, maltodextrin or dextrose.
+Double-check that the monk fruit you purchase is non-GMO and does not contain corn starch, maltodextrin or dextrose.

 Where to buy it?